Frequently Asked Questions

 If I am not based in Nelson, how can I still receive assistance from SANITI?

 Please visit our contact page www.saniti.co.nz/contact.
-SANITI has resources allocated to supporting students who are studying away from Nelson - we aim to visit all campuses twice a year.
+SANITI has resources allocated to supporting students who are studying away from Nelson - we aim to visit all campuses multiple times a year.

 Why should I come to SANITI for assistance?